 Book indexing can only be learned the hard way, by example, training, and experience.
 Nevertheless, there are basic guidelines, and relevant provisions of national and international standards that need to be followed.
 (Source: Hans H, Wellisch, Indexing from A to Z, p.
 175-176)

-Book indexing is an organic process with the book indexer addressing large and small structural problems; wording and confusions in the text, and issues of indexibility, all at the same time.
+Book indexing is an organic process with the book indexer addressing large and small structural problems; wording and confusions in the text, and issues of indexability, all at the same time.

-The book indexer needs to assess the "degree of exhaustivity" while book indexing.
-"Over-indexing" or "under-indexing" are twin mistakes.
+The book indexer needs to assess the “degree of exhaustivity” while book indexing.
+“Over-indexing” or “under-indexing” are twin mistakes.
 Over-indexing lists too many names, topics that are trivial and have little value for the reader.
-Under-indexing is the omission of indexible terms which shortchanges and annoys readers.
+Under-indexing is the omission of indexable terms which short changes and annoys readers.

 That is what makes book indexing an intellectual challenge as well as an art – something that computers simply can not do.